habibshrabon/e-commerce-client/README.md

 - The project name is E-Commerce Web-site.
 - This is a best category website.
 - This is a MERN stack website.
-- User can buy stylist and cool sunglass form this website.
+- User can buy stylist and cool product form this website.

 ## Functionality of the website.